GPurgatorio/Master-Computer-Science-ICT/README.md

 Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard orchestration and automation tools.

 The internal is made of a **control plane** which is configurable and a **data plane** where there are the ports.
 The control plain evolved during the years, now they run an OS and Intel CPU's.
-Through a CLI Command Line Interface it's possible to configure the control plaun.
+Through a CLI Command Line Interface it's possible to configure the control plain.
 Some exaples of command are:
 - show running config
 - show interfaces status
 - show vlan